renovatebot/tutorial/README.md

 > **Note**
 > This is usually done in a click via the Dependency Dashboard.

-- 1 Go to the `Pull requests` section
+1. Go to the `Pull requests` section
-- 1 Select `Update dependency php to v8.1` and select `Close pull request`
+2. Select `Update dependency php to v8.1` and select `Close pull request`

 <img width="927" alt="close php" src="https://user-images.githubusercontent.com/102745725/178969009-7239db99-4abe-44d1-a86c-a0effdf6fb7a.png">

-- 1 This will trigger Renovate to run and the Dependency Dashboard will appear under the `Issues` section - navigate to it
+3. This will trigger Renovate to run and the Dependency Dashboard will appear under the `Issues` section - navigate to it

 > **Note**
-> it may take a minute to appear.
+> It may take a minute to appear.

 ### The Dependency Dashboard includes:
   - Overview of all updates that are still to-do: